Wife-Selling & the bonds of Marriage October 1837

 For forty days ’twill rain nae mare

 The price of corn is very dependent upon the weather.
-Michael Henchard in Thomas Hardy’s 1886 novel ‘The Mayor of Casterbridge’ has formed a terrible rivalry with his erstwhile friend Donald Fafrae and is determined to outdo him in the Casterbridge Cornmarket.
+Michael Henchard in Thomas Hardy’s 1886 novel ‘The Mayor of Casterbridge’ has formed a terrible rivalry with his erstwhile friend Donald Fafrae.
+He is determined to outdo him in the Casterbridge Cornmarket.
 He has a hunch about the weather and the price of corn, but needs reassurances.
-So despite his doubts about the efficacy of prophecy he goes to a lonely hand – built cottage to see ‘a man of curious repute as a forecaster or weather-prophet.’
-Henchard is shrouded possibly to protect his identify and he will not stay to take hospitality from the prophet, not cross the threshold, and masks his face with a handkerchief as if suffering from a toothache.
+So despite his doubts about the efficacy of prophecy he goes to see ‘a man of curious repute as a forecaster or weather-prophet.’
+Henchard is shrouded to protect his identify.
+He will not stay to take hospitality from the prophet, nor cross the threshold.
+He masks his face with a handkerchief, as if suffering from a toothache.

 However, the prophet knows this strange man is the former Mayor of Casterbridge, much to Henchard’s surprise.
-Henchard quizzes him. ‘can ye charm away warts?’ ‘cure the evil?’ ‘forecast the weather?’
-Replying in the affirmative he takes Henchard’s crownpiece and forecasts:
+Henchard quizzes him. ‘can ye charm away warts?’
+‘Cure the evil?’
+‘Forecast the weather?’
+Replying in the affirmative the cunning man takes Henchard’s crown piece and forecasts:

 By the sun, moon, and stars, by the clouds, the winds, the trees, and grass, the candle-flame and swallows, the smell of the herbs; likewise by the cats eyes, the ravens, the leeches, the spiders, and the dungmixen, the last fortnight in August will be – rain and tempest.’
 ‘Twill be more like living in Revelations this autumn that in England.’